nehith06/nehith06/README.md

 # 👋 Hello, I'm Nehith Muppala

-**Bachelors in Electronics and Communication Engineering**
+**Pursuing masters's degree in Design and test for Integrated circuits at TU Chemnitz** **Bachelors in Electronics and Communication Engineering**
 **Interested in VLSI Design, Circuit Design and Digital Electronics**
-**Experienced in Cadence Virtuoso and RTL Design** **Interested in VLSI Design, Circuit Design and Digital Electronics**
+**Experienced in Cadence Virtuoso and RTL Design**

 ---